Facebook

 By Jason Watson, CPA

-You are purchasing real estate property for business or rental use.
-Typically, the entire purchase price less the portion attributable to land is depreciated over 27.5 or 39.0 years.
-This can really drag on forever, and not just forever, but forever and ever.
-For example, a $400,000 single-family rental property with $100,000 attributed to land will have about $10,909 annually in depreciation which is 3.64% of $300,000.
+You are buying real estate for business or rental use.
+Usually, you can depreciate the entire purchase price, minus the land value, over 27.5 or 39.0 years.
+This can feel like it takes a very long time.
+For example, if you purchase a $400,000 single-family rental property and $100,000 is attributed to the land, you can depreciate about $10,909 annually.
+This is 3.64% of the $300,000 value attributed to the building.

 How does all this black magic work?
 With a cost segregation report, all the bricks are figuratively torn down and put into different piles.
 Some piles are eligible for instant depreciation (unlike the hominy grits in My Cousin Vinny), one pile might be a 5-year pile and the remaining pile might revert to the 27.5- or 39.0-year typical rental or business use depreciation.